CPAP Equipment: CPAP Software

-CPAP Software allows you to track your therapy progress and performance over time.
-Data capable machines will allow you to use CPAP software to spot issues and get hard data to measure the performance of therapy changes such as switching masks.
-By working with your physician, a read of your data reports can give you both a detailed look at your therapy.
+CPAP software allows you to track your therapy progress and performance over time.
+Data capable machines will allow you to use CPAP software to spot issues and get hard data to measure the performance of sleep therapy.
+When speaking with your physician, the data reports may provide insight on necessary changes as well as factors that are improving your therapy.

 Depending on the machine, the information can be reviewed or accessed

 - On Machine Screen Display.
 Machines that display advanced tracking using the on machine display allow for fast review of therapy metrics.
 Many people like to use the on screen display to check every morning.
 Information such as AHI and leak rate for the previous night are displayed allowing the user to make adjustments such as mask fit.
 The information provided on the on machine screen is usually average values over different time frames, such as 1 day (last night), 7 night, 30 nights, etc.